35 Amazing AIP Avocado Recipes

 Ingredients: avocados, grapefruit, balsamic vinegar, extra virgin olive oil, sea salt.

 If you are not keen on the bitterness of grapefruit, I recommend you try the pink variety as it is a good bit milder and sweeter.
-Not only that, but it is a great source of antioxidants and vitamins and can help to lower you cholesterol.
+Not only that, but it is a great source of antioxidants and vitamins.
 In this delicious salad you have the citrus balanced with the creamy smoothness of the avocado and dressed with balsamic.
 Yummy!

 AIP Avocado Desserts